 Himalayans look a lot like a Persian wearing a mink coat.
-Their long, creamy fur provides the perfect contrast to their contrasting "points” (darker fur on ears, face, legs, ears, and tail).
-Point colors include seal, blue, lilac, chocolate, flame, and cream, as well as tabby, lynx, and tortoiseshell.
+Their long, creamy fur provides the perfect canvas for their contrasting "points," which are darker sections of fur on their ears, face, legs, and tail.
+These points can come in a wide range of colors, including seal, blue, lilac, chocolate, flame, and cream, as well as tabby, lynx, and tortoiseshell patterns.
 Their deep blue eyes are the icing on the cake for this gorgeous breed.

-They're relatively quiet, too, so you won't have to use earplugs when your kitty is hungry.
-Himalayans will be fine left alone and be at the door to greet you when you get home.
-Or, they’re just as happy with another kitty or two as roommates.
-It’s all the same to them because Himalayans are pretty easygoing and take life as it comes.
-Again, early socialization is as important with Himalayans as it is with any other breed.
+Himalayans are the epitome of chill.
+They're also relatively quiet, so you won't have to use earplugs when your kitty is hungry or drink extra cups of coffee because of 3 a.m. zoomies.
+These cats will be fine left alone for a few hours at a time and be at the door to greet you when you get home.
+They're just as happy with another kitty roommate or two; Himalayans are truly "go along-get-along" kind of kitties.

-Himalayans also make great lap cats, which is ideal, since you do need to spend time every day or so combing out their long coats.
-Think of your lap as a cat hair salon and groom your pet while you watch TV.
-Also, keep in mind their thick coats make Himalayans susceptible to warm temperatures so keep your pet in an air-conditioned space.
-Himalayans also like a good felt mouse or plastic ball to bat around when bored, so scatter some toys around the house to keep your pet occupied.
+Himalayans also make great lap cats, which is ideal because you'll need to spend time every day combing out their long coats.
+Also, keep in mind their thick fur makes Himalayans susceptible to warm temperatures, so always keep your pet in an air-conditioned space when it's hot outside.

-Clearly, with a Himalayan, his long, gorgeous coat is what needs the most attention.
-Because their coats are so thick, it's important to groom them almost daily to prevent matting and tangles.
-Mats are not only unsightly, but they can be painful for the animal.
+With a Himalayan, his long, gorgeous coat is what needs the most attention.
+Because his coat is so thick, it's important to groom him daily to prevent matting and tangles and to keep shedding (relatively) under control.
+Mats are not only unsightly, but they can be painful.
+Give him frequent, thorough brushings—think of your lap as a cat hair salon and groom your pet while you watch TV.
 Regular bathing also helps keep the coat clean and shiny.
-Start bathing your cat when it’s young so it gets used to the water and won’t panic once you turn on the faucet.
+Start bathing your Himalayan when he's young so he gets used to the water.
+He might grow to like bath time!

 Cats such as Himalayans and Persians have flat faces (called brachycephalics) that prohibit tears from draining properly.
 This overflow of tears is called epiphora.
 They have "eye goo," Johnson says.
 "Their tear ducts create a reddish-brown staining beneath the eyes."
 So, you'll need to wipe their faces regularly with a tissue to remove the staining.

 The breed was accepted into the Cat Fanciers' Association in 1957.
 Since that time, some cat registries give the Himalayan its own breed status while others have combined it into the Persian group.
-But, whether Himalayans are considered a separate breed or not, really doesn't matter if you're looking for a gorgeous, loving, easygoing pet for your family.
+But whether Himalayans are considered a separate breed or not really doesn't matter if you're looking for a gorgeous, loving, easygoing pet for your family.